 Six thirty on a Sunday morning is not exactly my favourite time to be crawling out of bed.
 This is especially true after four ten hour shifts.
 There was a very good reason for my early start on the second Sunday of July 2014 though.
 Back at the beginning of the year I’d signed up for the Southampton 10k Race For Life.
 For me 10k isn’t exactly a stretch but Race For Life is something I feel quite passionate about.
 Cancer has touched my life more times than I care to remember and raising money for Cancer Research seems like the least I can do.
 Little did I know back then quite how poignant this particular Race For Life was going to be.
 Continue reading Racing for a reason – first published 7 July 2014

 These days it’s usually me standing on the sidelines and Commando running but today was supposed to be the other way round.
 The role reversal didn’t quite go to plan though.
-On Thursday night, when he was out hill running with the Spitfires, Commando injured his ankle.
+On Thursday night, when he was out hill running, Commando injured his ankle.
 Suffice to say it has been a frustrating couple of days.
 Rest is not a word in his vocabulary and the more I went on about rest, ice, compression and elevation the more fraught the atmosphere in our little house became.
-Continue reading Role reversal, injuries and a picnic in the park
+Continue reading Role reversal and injuries

 My original blog was just over a year old in mid July 2013.
 The first ever post was about a Race For Life 10k.
 Back then I’d done precisely zero training, I was gaining weight at an alarming rate and making every excuse under the sun not to do any exercise.
 The plot had been well and truly lost and I’d wandered so far off the path it was a wonder I ever found my way back.
 What a difference a year makes!
 A year later I was at the start line of another Race For Life 10k, this time it wasn’t raining, it was hot and sunny, some would say a little too hot or at least too humid.
 This time I’d rather over trained for a mere 10k and, apart from the weather aspect, it was hardly a challenge.
 Now I was walking as part of a team.